Maatrika-P/Intrusion-Detection-System/README.md

 - F1 Score
 - R2 Score

-🔍📊 You can find all the appropirate scores either in the beginning of their respective .ipynb or their cell outputs.
+🔍📊 You can find all the appropriate scores either in the beginning of their respective .ipynb or their cell outputs.

 ## Code Structure